drbean/curriculum/pages/homepage/markdown/JapaN.md

-% 1 week, write an article.
-1 year, write a book.
-A lifetime, not say anything at all
+% 1 week: write an article.

+1 year: write a book.

+A lifetime: not say anything at all

 In Japan, 1980-1986, visiting 2004-2020, and resident 2023-